infotexture/dita-bootstrap/README.md

 For more extensive customizations, you may want to [fork][9] this repository and create a new plug-in of your own.

-You can add your own XSLT customizations by creating a new plug-in that extends the DITA Bootstrap XSLT transforms.
-Just amend `args.xsl` to point to your own XSLT files.
-An [XSLT template](./xsl/html5-bootstrap-template.xsl) is included within this repository.

 ### Common Bootstrap utility classes

 The HTML output for the following DITA elements can be annotated with common Bootstrap utility classes for borders, background, text, spacing, etc. using additional command line parameters: